Umalwad

-Umalwad is a small village having population 5035 as on 2011 census survey of govt of India.
-It is situated 3 km from north side of Jaysingpur city.
-This village is famous for Guava.
-Every year on Mahashivratri Shree Danling Maharaj yatra or festival is celebrated.
-The history of the village dates back into the year 1600-1700 old.
-It is situated on the bank of Krishna River which flows from north to south, as it flows in Nrusinhwadi.
-This village is also famous for its all religions temples present in the village.
-In Umalwad there is Ramling Temple, Shree Danling temple, Shree Hanuman temple, Shree Vitthal-Rukmini Temple, Shree Basaveshwar temple, Shree Ganapati temple and a Christian church is also present.
+Umalwad is a small village in Kolhapur district, Maharashtra, India.
+It is situated 3 km from the north side of Jaysingpur city.
+This village is famous for guava.

-Language
+History

-Marathi is a local and official language of Umalwad.
-All practices, facilities, education is given in Marathi in Umalwad.
-Most of the people speak, write and read Marathi.
-Few people can speak Kannada language also, who belongs to Jain and Lingayat community.
+The village dates back to the years 1600–1700.
+It is situated on the bank of the Krishna River, which flows from north to south..

-Location
+Culture

-Umalwad is situated at 16°48'12.2 N & 74°32'47.2 E, which is on North side of Jaysingpur city.
+This village is known for temples of many faiths.
+Umalwad hosts Ramling Temple, Shree Danling temple, Shree Hanuman temple, Shree Vitthal-Rukmini Temple, Shree Basaveshwar temple, and Shree Ganapati temple.
+A Christian church is also present.